satellite-image-deep-learning/techniques/README.md

 * [Classifying satellite imagery - Made with TensorFlow.js YoutTube video](https://www.youtube.com/watch?v=9zqjgeqc-ew)

 ## Model optimisation for deployment
 The general approaches are outlined in [this article from NVIDIA](https://developer.nvidia.com/blog/preparing-models-for-object-detection-with-real-and-synthetic-data-and-tao-toolkit/) which discusses fine tuning a model pre-trained on synthetic data (Rareplanes) with 10% real data, then pruning the model to reduce its size, before quantizing the model to improve inference speed.
-Training notebook [here](https://github.com/aireveries/rareplanes-tlt).
 There are also toolkits for optimisation, in particular [ONNX](https://github.com/microsoft/onnxruntime) which is framework agnostic.

 ## Model monitoring
 Once your model is deployed you will want to monitor for data errors, broken pipelines, and model performance degradation/drift [ref](https://towardsdatascience.com/deploy-and-monitor-your-ml-application-with-flask-and-whylabs-4cd1e757c94b)